Towards Computational Performance Engineering for Unsupervised Concept Drift Detection -- Complexities, Benchmarking, Performance Analysis: Introduction

 The rest of the paper consists of four parts.
-In \autoref{sec:background} we introduce preliminaries and give a definition for concept drift.
-In \autoref{sec:supervised} we give an outline of computational performance investigations for supervised concept drift detection. \autoref{sec:unsupervised} presents the prior works for unsupervised concept drift detection, discuss their important research contributions and explain the scope of previous computational performance evaluation.
-In \autoref{sec:evaluation} we propose and discuss metrics for an evaluation that considers computational performance and detection quality.
-Furthermore, we highlight the necessity for thorough performance investigations based on the evaluation of four different \glspl{dd}.
+In Section 2, we introduce preliminaries and define concept drift.~\autoref{sec:unsupervised}, provides an overview of the prior works for unsupervised concept drift detection and explains the scope of previous computational performance evaluation.~In \autoref{sec:compCons}, we introduce performance engineering for unsupervised concept drift detection.
+We provide computational complexities and discuss them.
+Furthermore, we examine aspects for a comprehensive benchmark and give initial insights into performance analysis for \glspl{dd}.

-\section{Background}
+\section{\uppercase{Background}}

-This section introduces the formal definition of concept drift and explains supervised and unsupervised concept drift detection.
+This section formally defines concept drift and introduces supervised and unsupervised drift detection.

-In general, we follow the formal notations and definitions from Webb et al.~\cite{webb2016characterizing} for the following illustrative equations.
-Moreover, we take also into account the publications by Gama et al.~\cite{gama2014survey} and Hoens et al.~\cite{hoens2012learning} among others.
-Note that the next assumptions hold for the discrete and continuous realms in principle.
+We follow the formal notations and definitions by~\cite{webb2016characterizing} for the following illustrative equations, but also consider~\cite{gama2014survey} and \cite{hoens2012learning} among others.
+Note that our assumptions hold for the discrete and continuous realms in principle.
 Nevertheless, for ease of simplification, we consider only the discrete realm in our notations.
 Assume for a \gls{ml} problem there is a random variable $X$ over vectors of input features $[X_0, X_1,...,X_n]$.
 Moreover, there is a random variable $Y$ over the output that can be either discrete (for classification tasks) or continuous (for regression tasks).
 In this case, $P(X)$ and $P(Y)$ represent the probability distribution over $X$ and $Y$ respectively (priori). $P(X,Y)$ represents the joint probability distribution over $X$ and $Y$ and refers to a concept.
-At a particular time $t$, a concept can now be denoted as follows:

-Concept drift happens when the underlying probability distribution of a random variable changes over time.
+At a particular time $t$, a concept can now be denoted as $P_t(X,Y)$.
+Concept drift refers to the change of an underlying probability distribution of a random variable over time.
 Formally:

 Supervised drift detection is the process where the data labels $Y$ are always immediately available and unsupervised \glspl{dd} detect drift without labeled data.